-The CAISO will audit the performance of a Generating Unit, Participating Load, or System Resource providing RUC Capacity by auditing its response to Dispatch Instructions, and by analysis of Meter Data associated with the resource.
+The CAISO will audit the performance of a Generating Unit, Participating Load, Proxy Demand Resource, or System Resource providing RUC Capacity by auditing its response to Dispatch Instructions, and by analysis of Meter Data associated with the resource.
 Such audits may not necessarily occur on the hour.
 A Generating Unit providing RUC Capacity shall be evaluated on its ability to respond to a Dispatch Instruction, start within the designated time delay, move at the MW/minute capability stated in its Bid, reach the amount of RUC Capacity scheduled for the Settlement Period concerned and sustain operation at this level for a sufficient time to assure availability over the specified period.
 An external import of a System Resource providing RUC Capacity shall be evaluated on its ability to respond to a Dispatch Instruction, start within the designated time delay, move at the MW/minute capability stated in its Bid, reach the amount of RUC Capacity scheduled for the Settlement Period concerned and sustain operation at this level for a sufficient time to assure availability over the specified period.

 * * *

-8.10 Periodic Testing of Units.
+8.10 Periodic Testing of Units

 The CAISO shall periodically conduct unannounced tests of resources providing RUC Capacity or Ancillary Services.
 For RUC Capacity the unannounced tests will confirm the ability of the resource to respond to a Dispatch Instruction, start within the designated time delay, move at the MW/minute capability stated in its Bid, reach the amount of RUC Capacity scheduled for the Settlement Period concerned and sustain operation at this level for a sufficient time to assure availability over the specified period.
 For Ancillary Services the unannounced tests will confirm the ability of such resources to meet the applicable Ancillary Service standard for performance and control.
-The CAISO may test Generating Units, System Units, Loads and System Resources in the manner described herein.
+The CAISO may test Generating Units, System Units, Loads, Proxy Demand Resources, and System Resources in the manner described herein.
 The frequency of testing shall be within such timeframes as are reasonable under all the circumstances.
 Scheduling Coordinators shall manage the resulting Energy output if notification of testing permits the Energy to be included in a Bid.
-If a Generating Unit, System Unit, Load, or System Resource fails to meet requirements in a test under this section, the CAISO shall notify the relevant Participating Generator, owner or operator of Loads, System Units or System Resources, or Scheduling Coordinator of such failure as soon as reasonably practicable after the completion of the test.
+If a Generating Unit, System Unit, Load, Proxy Demand Resource, or System Resource fails to meet requirements in a test under this section, the CAISO shall notify the relevant Participating Generator, owner or operator of Loads, Proxy Demand Resources, System Units or System Resources, or Scheduling Coordinator of such failure as soon as reasonably practicable after the completion of the test.
 Failure to meet requirements shall lead to the penalties described in Section 8.10.7.

 * * *

-8.10.3 Non-Spinning Reserve.
+8.10.3 Non-Spinning Reserve

-The CAISO may test the Non-Spinning Reserve capability of a Generating Unit, Load, System Unit or System Resource by issuing unannounced Dispatch Instructions requiring the Generating Unit, Load, System Unit or System Resource to come on line and ramp up or to reduce Demand to its ten (10) minute capability.
-The CAISO shall measure the response of the Generating Unit, System Unit, System Resource or Load to determine compliance with requirements.
-The Scheduling Coordinator for the Generating Unit, System Unit, Load or System Resource shall be paid pursuant to Section 11.5.6.
+The CAISO may test the Non-Spinning Reserve capability of a Generating Unit, Load, Proxy Demand Resource, System Unit or System Resource by issuing unannounced Dispatch Instructions requiring the Generating Unit, Load, Proxy Demand Resource, System Unit or System Resource to come on line and ramp up or to reduce Demand to its ten (10) minute capability.
+The CAISO shall measure the response of the Generating Unit, System Unit, System Resource, Load, or Proxy Demand Resource to determine compliance with requirements.
+The Scheduling Coordinator for the Generating Unit, System Unit, Load, Proxy Demand Resource or System Resource shall be paid pursuant to Section 11.5.6.

 * * *

-8.10.6 RUC Capacity.
+8.10.6 RUC Capacity